-What we can learn from CYD’s beta value
+What does CYD's beta value mean to investors?

-Looking at the last five years, China Yuchai International has a beta of 1.48.
+Looking at the last five years, China Yuchai International has a beta of 1.82.
 The fact that this is well above 1 indicates that its share price movements have shown sensitivity to overall market volatility.
-If the past is any guide, we would expect that China Yuchai International shares will rise quicker than the markets in times of optimism, but fall faster in times of pessimism.
-Many would argue that beta is useful in position sizing, but fundamental metrics such as revenue and earnings are more important overall.
-You can see China Yuchai International’s revenue and earnings in the image below.
+Based on this history, investors should be aware that China Yuchai International are likely to rise strongly in times of greed, but sell off in times of fear.
+Beta is worth considering, but it's also important to consider whether China Yuchai International is growing earnings and revenue.
+You can take a look for yourself, below.

 Does CYD's size influence the expected beta?

-China Yuchai International is a small company, but not tiny and little known.
-It has a market capitalisation of US$502m, which means it would be on the radar of intstitutional investors.
+China Yuchai International is a small cap stock with a market capitalisation of US$554m.
+Most companies this size are actively traded.
 It is quite common to see a small-cap stock with a beta greater than one.
-In part, that’s because relatively few investors can influence the price of a smaller company, compared to a large company.
+In part, that's because relatively few investors can influence the price of a smaller company, compared to a large company.

 What this means for you:

-Since China Yuchai International has a reasonably high beta, it’s worth considering why it is so heavily influenced by broader market sentiment.
-For example, it might be a high growth stock or have a lot of operating leverage in its business model.
-This article aims to educate investors about beta values, but it’s well worth looking at important company-specific fundamentals such as China Yuchai International’s financial health and performance track record.
-I highly recommend you dive deeper by considering the following:
+Beta only tells us that the China Yuchai International share price is sensitive to broader market movements.
+This could indicate that it is a high growth company, or is heavily influenced by sentiment because it is speculative.
+Alternatively, it could have operating leverage in its business model.
+Ultimately, beta is an interesting metric, but there's plenty more to learn.
+This article aims to educate investors about beta values, but it's well worth looking at important company-specific fundamentals such as China Yuchai International’s financial health and performance track record.
+I urge you to continue your research by taking a look at the following:

 - Future Outlook: What are well-informed industry analysts predicting for CYD’s future growth?
 Take a look at our free research report of analyst consensus for CYD’s outlook.